semimod/openvaf-website/content/docs/details/performance.md

 ### HICUM/L2v4p0 Output Characteristics

-The aim of this benchmark is to provide a general overview of Verilog-A performance across multiple different simulators.
+The aim of this benchmark is to provide a rough overview of Verilog-A model performance across different simulators.
-As noted in the introduction comparisons between different simulators are not always meaning full.
-In particular different simulation configuration and convergence algorithms may affect the results.
-Therefore, the results below mostly show that Ngspice can nearly match commercial simulators with OpenVAF.
+As noted in the introduction, comparisons between different simulators are not easy to interpret.
+In particular, different simulation configuration and convergence algorithms may affect the results.

 Benchmark Setup: Simulation of HBT output characteristics using HICUM/L2 model shown in the examples.
 The collector and base voltage step width is set to 1 mV, increasing the simulation time significantly.